skompc/Liberated/README.md

 .
 Story Battles On Normal Difficulty

 .
-Story Battles On Hard Difficulty (Season 1 only for now...)
+Story Battles On Hard Difficulty (Season 2 not available for now...)

 .
+Story Review

+.
 Basic Party Management

 # What Doesn't
 .
 (Some) Story Battles On Harder Difficulties

-.
-Story Review

 .
 Fusion